kyonides/hiddenchest_linux/extras/help/InputKeyBinding.md

 ##### **value**
 <a name="value"></a>
-> Returns RGSS or HiddenChest internal value of a key, button, axis or hat.
+> Returns the RGSS or HiddenChest internal value of a key, button, axis or hat.

+##### **value=**
+<a name="set_value"></a>
+> Sets the RGSS or HiddenChest internal value of a key, button, axis or hat.
+It also updates all of the other variables accordingly.
+It is your best option for setting buttons' new values using some RGSS GUI.

 ##### **scancode**
 <a name="scancode"></a>